MohammedJangeer2023/MyFirstGame/README.md

 - High Score: Aim to beat your highest score

 Getting Started:
-- Click on this link: https://mohammedjangeer2023.github.io/SlitherGame/
+- Right-click on this link and select 'Open Link in New Tab': https://mohammedjangeer2023.github.io/SlitherGame/
 - Use arrow keys to control the snake and start playing!

 Note: